Narender79/KnowledgeScout/README.md

 - Node.js with Express
 - PostgreSQL database
 - Redis for caching
-- OpenAI GPT-4 for AI processing
+- Gemini 2.0 for AI processing

 ### DevOps
 - GitHub Actions for CI/CD